 You’re not alone if you feel insanely frustrated by the prospect of having to haul yourself all the way to a bank branch to open a business bank account.
 Opening a business bank account online isn’t 100% straightforward.

 You have two choices—a business checking account or a business savings account.

 The goals that you want to meet by opening a business bank account online should align with the three bullets in one of these columns.
 If you feel a bit all over the place, take a good look at those goals again and figure out what, exactly, you’re looking to do with this cash.
 (And just maybe you need to open both accounts.)

 All you’ll need is to fill out a bit of information, confirm your identity, and make an initial deposit.
-We’ll use the two options above—BBVA for business checking and Capital One for business checking—to show you how do it.

 Here’s a thought—or at least a place to start:

 With the three Chase Business Checking accounts—the Complete, Performance, and Platinum—you can either open your account online or go to a branch.
 Chase has many, and you might be doing your personal banking with Chase already.

 What’s the bottom line on how to open a business bank account online?

 So, look around at all of your options.
 If you decide an online-based bank account isn’t for you and you’re willing to go to the bank, you’ll open up more business bank account options.

 Maddie Shepherd is a former Fundera senior staff writer and current contributing writer for Fundera.